 The juice is perfectly acceptable just as it is, but if you prefer something a little finer, pass it through a sieve.
 I did both.
 I generally prefer my juices to have all the bits in; dietary fibre is not only good for you, but it slows sugar absorption into the blood stream.
 However, in this instance, I felt the sugars weren’t too excessive and it would be nice to try a more clarified version.

 Beetroot is a firm favourite with me, but CT is less keen.
+Luckily, we’re both big fans of hot and fragrant ginger.
 Ginger (Zingiber officinale) gives this very earthy vegetable a bit of kick and sends it to a more fiery place.
-We’re both big fans of hot and fragrant ginger.
 It’s good for so many things: headaches, nausea and arthritis to name but a few.

 Optimum Vac2 Air Vacuum Blender